This post may contain affiliate links. Please read our disclosure policy.

 Why Was My Crockpot Macaroni and Cheese Grainy?

-To avoid this, use good quality Cheddar and Monterey Jack cheese.
+To avoid this, use good-quality Cheddar and Monterey Jack cheese.
 The cheap stuff can cause grittiness.
 Also, the anti-caking agent used in pre-shredded bagged cheese is a big culprit in grittiness.
 It’s best to shred your own cheese!

-Why Was My Mac and Cheese Mushy?Â
+Why Was My Mac and Cheese Mushy?

 All crockpots cook at different temperatures.
 Older models typically cook at a higher temperature than the current models.
-When this crockpot pasta cooks too long or at too high a temperature, your pasta will become mushy!
+When crockpot pasta cooks too long or at too high a temperature, your pasta will become mushy!

 How Do You Keep The Sauce Creamy?